ideri/IDERInote/PowerShell_Scripts/PromptForCurrentRoom/README.md

 ### Usage in the IDERI note Hotkey

 In the IDERI note Hotkey you can now use the variable (in this example) *%MyRoomName%* in the message text.
 On execution of the hotkey the variable will be resolved to its current value.
-Make sure you ticked the *Resolve ennvironment variables as user* checkbox in the hotkey. <br/>
+Make sure you've ticked the *Resolve ennvironment variables as user* checkbox in the hotkey. <br/>
 ![Hotkey](docs/images/Hotkey01.png)
 ![MsgBox](docs/images/MsgBox.png)